 Dr. Timothy B. Erickson, Board Member

-Dr. Timothy B. Erickson is an emergency medicine physician at the Brigham and Women’s Hospital in Boston, MA, USA where he serves as the Chief of Medical Toxicology in the Department of Emergency Medicine.
+Dr. Timothy B. Erickson is an emergency medicine physician at the Brigham and Women’s Hospital in Boston, Mass., where he serves as the Chief of Medical Toxicology in the Department of Emergency Medicine.
 He is also a teaching faculty member at Harvard Medical School.
-Dr. Erickson is also a core faculty member at the Harvard Humanitarian Initiative (HHI) in Cambridge, MA with expertise in environmental toxicology and crisis in climate change.
+Dr. Erickson is also a core faculty member at the Harvard Humanitarian Initiative in Cambridge, Mass., with expertise in environmental toxicology and crisis in climate change.
 He has active humanitarian health projects in Nepal and India as well as in conflict regions of Ukraine and Syria.

 Dr. Yusuf Qamruzzaman, Board Member

-Dr. Yusuf Qamruzzaman currently works as an attending physician in Oakwood Hospital and Medical Center in Dearborn Michigan.
-Dr. Qamruzzaman attended college at University of Michigan and obtained a bachelor’s of arts majoring in Middle Eastern Studies.
-He then attended medical school at Wayne State University followed by residency in Internal Medicine and fellowship in Hematology/Oncology at University of Illinois at Chicago.
-His parents emigrated from India and was born and raised in Detroit, MI.
+Dr. Yusuf Qamruzzaman currently works as an attending physician in Oakwood Hospital and Medical Center in Dearborn, Michigan.
+Dr. Qamruzzaman attended college at the University of Michigan and obtained a bachelor of arts in Middle Eastern studies.
+He then attended medical school at Wayne State University followed by residency in internal medicine and fellowship in hematology and oncology at University of Illinois at Chicago.
+His parents emigrated from India and he was born and raised in Detroit, Mich.
 His family has been extensively involved in social and humanitarian work in India.
 He currently resides in the Detroit metro area with his wife and three children.

 Dr. Derrel Walker, Board Member